An IT consulting company platform intent on organizing customer technical assets, credentials, and solutions into a web-accessible knowledgebase.

 The issue tracking web service used Trac for creating a knowledgebase of solutions that could be shared among techs as problems arose.

-Work like "Setup/Patch/Config Windows Server 2003" performed by one tech for one customer tracked procedures, references and issues.
+Work like "Setup/Patch/Config Windows Server 2003" performed by one tech for one customer tracked procedures, references, and issues.
 The documentation could then be found and refined by other techs performing a similar procedure elsewhere.

 Its goal was to allow customers to view research and technical documentation alongside invoices on work performed.